Welcome to the new KidsHealth website! See what is new.

 • 1 dose

-Which flu immunisations are available
+Which flu vaccines are available

 In 2024, the funded flu vaccine for tamariki and adults (6 months of age and over) available in Aotearoa New Zealand is called Influvac Tetra.

-Is flu immunisation free for my child?
+Is flu vaccination free for my child?

 • tamariki aged 6 months and over who have a long-term medical condition like diabetes, asthma (who regularly use preventer medicine), a heart condition